ELEC 1011 Engineering Computing (Block)

 Description Engineering Computing is an introduction to using computation to solve real problems.
-The unit also aims to instil sound principles of program design that can be utilized in many units throughout the students' course.
+The subject also aims to instil sound principles of program design that can be utilized in many subjects throughout the students' course.
 The basic elements and structures of a high level language are taught.
 Students are exposed to numerous engineering problems and are encouraged to implement solutions using an algorithmic approach.

 School Eng, Design & Built Env

 Restrictions Students must be enrolled in the program : 7178 Diploma in Aerotropolis Industry 4.0 (Mechatronics Skills). or7182 Undergraduate Certificate in Engineering

 Basic knowledge in use of computers and Windows operating system.